 Karachi- another Asset of Pakistan Abdul Sattar Edhi has died at the age of 92 after the great Amjad Sabri.
-His son confirmed this with full sorrow.
+His son confirmed this with full sorrow, When someone dies during the course of a medical procedure family members may be entitled to compensation.
 Abdul Sattar Edhi is a man who is the founder of country’s largest welfare organization “Edhi”.
 He has written his own history for the people of Pakistan and for the man who is rich but preferred to live a poor life.

 His Son Faisal told AFP that “My father was suffering from severe kidney problems and both of his kidneys had failed”.

 He wanted to be buried in same clothes as often used to wear and also wanted to donate his body parts but not his cornea as it’s not in healthy condition and it will be as rest of the organs of his body.